up-n-atom/8311/fragments/att-inc-bgw/determine-pon.md

     :   No, the AT&T supplied SFP+ module is only a physical-layer transceiver compliant with XGS-PON [ITU G.9807.1].
 It lacks ONT management [ITU G.988], meaning it cannot function as a standalone ONT.

-    __Do the WAS-110 or HLX-SFPX ONTs support GPON wavelengths, specifically 1490 nm downstream and 1310 nm upstream?__
+    __Does the WAS-110 or X-ONU-SFPP ONT support GPON wavelengths (1490 nm downstream and 1310 nm upstream)?__

     :   No, the BOSA in these ONTs is calibrated exclusively for XGS-PON wavelengths: 1577 nm downstream and 1270 nm upstream.
 They use the Macom M02180 ([WAS-110]) and Semtech GN28L96 ([HLX-SFPX]) laser drivers, which